 Q. Who can I call if I have questions or experience technical issues in the new MI Bridges?

 A. A dedicated Help Desk is available via phone to community partners and clients 8am – 7pm Monday – Friday.
 You can call 1-844-799-9876 to contact the Help Desk.

 A. ID proofing, short for identity proofing, is an additional layer of security that ensures that we are granting access to the correct person and not someone else.
 If you make changes to your Community Partner profile, you will not have to go through ID Proofing again.

 Q. Will the changes to the new 1171 Assistance Application also be made in MI Bridges?

-A. Yes, the new 1171 Assistance Application has undergone significant improvements and will launch at the same time as the new MI Bridges.
+A. Yes, the new 1171 Assistance Application has undergone significant improvements.
 The simplified questions seen on the paper application will match the application questions in the new MI Bridges.

 Q. What is a referral partner?

 A. A referral partner is an organization who has elected to receive electronic referrals directly in MI Bridges.
 Clients can send their contact information to participating organizations and resources who receive the referrals on a Referral Management Dashboard.

 Q. Do referral partners need to register with Michigan 2-1-1 and MI Bridges?